Required Course Materials:

 Deadlines are critical in both journalism and public relations.
 Homework and projects will be due at the start of class.
 Students who are late to class or those who print their work and turn it in after class has begun will receive a 5-point deduction on their assignment.
 Please have your assignments printed BEFORE coming to class.
 Do not expect to print them in lab before class begins.
 Assignments that are turned in after class is completed on the due date will receive a 10-point deduction for each day the assignment is late.

-Your exam grades and other course announcements will be posted on the MyClasses website.
+Your quiz grades will be posted on the MyClasses website.
 To access this site, go to www.salisbury.edu and click “MyClasses.”
 If you are not able to find this course on your MyClasses site, please let me know immediately.